gdvallance/production-openclinica-docker/README.md

   -d YOUR_DOMAIN
   ```

+- For how this works please see: [https://www.humankode.com/ssl/how-to-set-up-free-ssl-certificates-from-lets-encrypt-using-docker-and-nginx](https://www.humankode.com/ssl/how-to-set-up-free-ssl-certificates-from-lets-encrypt-using-docker-and-nginx)

 #### `nginx_production.conf` file

 - The `nginx_production.conf` file is a template for a production environment based on a deployment on a server that already has DNS for the domain name sorted.
-- **IT DEPENDS ON** `nginx_letsencrypt.conf` being used and the Let's Encrypt SSL certificates being obtained.
-In other words, you will need to spin up the containers, obtain the certificates, and spin them down before customizing.
+- **IT DEPENDS ON** `nginx_letsencrypt.conf` above being used.
+Specifically, `nginx_production.conf` depends on the Let's Encrypt SSL certificates being obtained, which can be done if the steps above are followed.
+Once done then ...
-- To implement, following the instructions in the comments and rename to `nginx.conf`.
+- To implement, follow the instructions in the comments in the file and rename to `nginx.conf`.

 ### Build and pull down images and spin up containers